swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 This profile supports two different SSO profiles; the Web Browser SSO Profile, \[[SAML2Prof](#saml2prof)], and the Holder-of-key Web Browser Profile, \[[SAML2HokProf](#saml2hokprof)].

-The profile in use is determined by how an authentication process is initiated, meaning to which Identity Provider endpoint an `<saml2p:AuthnRequest>` message is sent.
-If the message is received on an `SingleSignOnService` endpoint having the
+The profile in use is determined by how an authentication process is initiated, meaning to which Identity Provider endpoint an `<saml2p:AuthnRequest>` message is sent, see [2.1.3.2](#idp-holder-of-key-support).
-`urn:oasis:names:tc:SAML:2.0:profiles:holder-of-key:SSO:browser` binding (see [2.1.3.2](#idp-holder-of-key-support).), the Holder-of-key
-Web Browser Profile is activated, and in all other cases the ordinary Web Browser SSO Profile is active.

 <a name="discovery"></a>
 ### 5.1.
 Discovery